Blackfriars Bridge Foreshore (City of London)

-Blackfriars Bridge Foreshore - How we will minimise disruption
+Blackfriars Bridge Foreshore - How we are minimising disruption

-- All static machinery and plant will be screened or enclosed
+- All static machinery and plant is screened or enclosed

-- The excavated material handling area will be enclosed
+- The excavated material handling area has been enclosed

-- Vehicle movements will be strictly limited to set times and coordinated to ensure that no lorries queue outside of the site
+- Vehicle movements are strictly limited to set times and coordinated to ensure that no lorries queue outside of the site

-- Hoarding will be erected on the site boundaries
+- Hoarding has been erected on the site boundaries

-- Wherever possible, push (silent) piling will be used during the construction of Millennium Pier
+- Wherever possible, push (silent) piling has been used during the construction of Millennium Pier

 We are making a number of submissions to the City of London as part of the consents we need to secure before starting different phases of work at the Blackfriars site.
 These submissions are available to view on the City of London’s planning portal.
 Please click here to be redirected.
 If you are interested on commenting on these submissions, please ensure you respond directly to the City of London.